karolnowinski/repo-searcher/README.md

 The created web application displays a list of repositories of any GitHub user.
 It consists of two main components:

-- A form that allows you to enter your GitHub username
+- A form that allows you to enter GitHub username
 - List of repositories of the searched user sorted by popularity (number of stars ⭐).

 The application additionally supports changing its theme to dark and was made in accordance with the _mobile-first_ principle.
 The application also displays the appropriate GitHub language color for a given repository.